schibsted/spid-tech-docs/resources/articles/event-tracking/events-tracked.md

             </tr>
             <tr>
                 <td>Signup started</td>
-                <td>When the user starts signing up for a new Schibsted account account.
+                <td>When the user starts signing up for a new Schibsted account.
 The event will be attributed to whichever client the signup process was initiated.
                     <ul>
                         <li><strong>PS!</strong> This is not the same as signing up to a new client.</li>
                         <li><strong>PS2!</strong> For imported users, this event is not triggered.
 Please see event "Migration started".</li>